littleosbook/littleosbook/output.md

 must agree upon some things.
 These things include:

 - The speed used when sending data (bit or baud rate)
-- If any error checking is used for the data (parity bit, stop bits)
+- If any error checking should be used for the data (parity bit, stop bits)
-- The number of bits that represents a unit of data (data bits)
+- The number of bits that represent a unit of data (data bits)

 ### Configuring the Line
 Configuring the line means to configure how data is being sent over the line.
 The serial port has an I/O port, the _line command port_ that is used for configuring the line.

-First, the speed for sending data will be set.
+First the speed for sending data will be set.
 The serial port has an internal clock that runs at 115200 Hz.
 Setting the speed means sending a divisor to the serial port, for example sending 2 results in a speed of `115200 / 2 = 57600` Hz.